FHA Loan Calculator

 FHA Mortgage Insurance Premium (MIP) has two components:

-FHA vs. Conventional PMI
+FHA vs Conventional PMI

-- With 10% or more down, MIP can be removed after 11 years
+- 10%+ down = MIP removed after 11 years

 Credit Score Requirements

-FHA loans are more flexible than conventional loans for credit scores:
+FHA loans are more flexible than conventional:

-- 500-579: Requires 10% down payment minimum
+- 500-579: 10% down payment minimum

-- 580+: Qualifies for 3.5% down payment minimum
+- 580+: 3.5% down payment minimum

 Related Mortgage Calculators